 Minecraft continues to be a popular pick amongst players of all ages, offering huge amounts of freedom and experimentation when it comes to creating the perfect world.
 On top of that, our list of best Minecraft mods can make the game even better in 2022, from UI and crafting changes to biomes, and recipes.

-From ultra-realistic graphics to fan-made biomes, the game world of Minecraft is filled with never-ending possibilities.
+From ultra-realistic graphics in Minecraft to fan-made biomes, the game world is filled with never-ending possibilities.
 Whether you’re looking to build a huge castle or want to spice up your current world, there are plenty of mods that will enable you to do just that.

 Of course, knowing which Minecraft mods to download and install can be a little tricky, especially when there are so many.

-Fortunately, we’ve done the hard part and found five of the very best Minecraft mods you should download and play right now.
+Fortunately, we’ve done the hard part and found eight of the very best Minecraft mods you should download and install right now.
 Not only do these mods drastically improve upon the game’s vanilla experience, but they also help keep the game feeling fresh.

 - Biomes O’ Plenty

 - WAWLA – What Are We Looking At

 From Minecraft mods that allow you to search for items on a whim, to increasing the variety of items that spawn in the world, there’s plenty to choose from and download: